cappellaniauniroma3-org/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 2.9 =
+Minor update for compatibility with Wordpres 4.2.2

 = 2.8 =
 Added Serbian and Polish translations, added specific functionality for parsing NABRE text and applying NABRE specific styles.